-- 6.1 Constituencies

-- 6.1.1 The Trust shall have members each of whom shall be a member of one of the following constituencies:

-- 6.1.1.1 a Public Constituency; and

-6.1.1.2 the Staff Constituency.

-6.2 Public Constituency
+- 6.1 Constituencies - 6.1.3 The Trust shall have members each of whom shall be a member of one of the following constituencies: - 6.1.1.1 a Public Constituency; or - 6.1.1.2 the Staff Constituency. - 6.2 Public Constituency - 6.2.1 Subject to paragraph 6.5 an individual is eligible to become a member of a Public Constituency if they: - 6.2.1.1 live in the area specified for that Public Constituency in the corresponding entry in column 2 of Annex 1. - 6.2.1.2 are not a member of another Public Constituency.

-- 6.2.1 Subject to paragraph 6.5 an individual is eligible to become a member of a Public Constituency if they: - 6.2.1.1 live in the area specified for that Public Constituency in the corresponding entry in column 2 of Annex 1. - 6.2.1.2 are not a member of another Public Constituency. - 6.2.1.3 are not eligible to become a member of the Staff Constituency; and - 6.2.1.4 are at least 16 years old at the time of their application to be a Member. - 6.2.2 Those individuals who are eligible to be members of a Public Constituency are referred to collectively as a "Public Constituency". - 6.2.3 An eligible individual shall become a Member upon entry to the membership register pursuant to an application by them. - 6.2.4 On receipt of an application for Membership and subject to being satisfied that the applicant is eligible the Trust Secretary shall cause the applicant's name to be entered in the Trust's register of Members. - 6.2.5 The minimum number of Members of each Public Constituency is set out in column 3 of Annex 1.
+- 6.2.1.3 are not eligible to become a member of the Staff Constituency; and - 6.2.1.4 are at least 16 years old at the time of their application to be a member, and - 6.2.1.5 provide a valid email address for communicating between themselves and the Trust including, but not limited to, for the purpose of voting in governor elections. - 6.2.2 Those individuals who are eligible to be members of a Public Constituency are referred to collectively as a "Public Constituency". - 6.2.3 An eligible individual shall become a Member upon entry to the membership register pursuant to an application by them. - 6.2.4 On receipt of an application for Membership and subject to being satisfied that the applicant is eligible the Director of Corporate Affairs shall cause the applicant's name to be entered in the Trust's register of Members. - 6.2.5 The minimum number of Members of each Public Constituency is set out in column 3 of Annex 1.